 The AHRC provides public funding in support of research into the arts and humanities, for approximately one quarter of the UK’s research population.
 Oxford participates in the Open-Oxford-Cambridge AHRC Doctoral Training Partnership, providing a number of scholarships each year to students working in eligible subject areas across the Humanities and Social Sciences Divisions.

 Information about applying for AHRC scholarships at Oxford can currently be found on the Open-Oxford-Cambridge Doctoral Partnership website.
-In order to be considered for a studentship you must apply by 12 noon on 22nd January 2021 and tick the relevant box in the studentships section of the application form.
+In order to be considered for a studentship you must apply by the programme deadline and tick the relevant box in the studentships section of the application form.
 You will also need to complete the OOC DTP Application Form and upload it as an additional document when completing your application.

 Future of Humanity Institute funding (FHI)